Megus/megus.github.io/_projects/defold-extensions.md

 ### [whDefQuest — a helper library for quest games](https://github.com/Megus/whdefquest)

 A modular helper library for quest games created with Defold game engine.
-The basic functions it gives are:
+The primary functions it gives are:

 - Inventory management
 - Dialogues with NPC